bohdanhulobov/homework_62/README.md

-# Node.js Express Server with EJS, Passport Authentication, Session Management and MongoDB Atlas Integration
+# Node.js Express Server with EJS, Passport Authentication, Session Management and MongoDB Integration

 ## Project Description

 This is a modern web server built with Node.js and Express.js that demonstrates complete functionality for working with:

-- **MongoDB Atlas** cloud database integration
+- **MongoDB** database integration (Atlas cloud or local/Docker)
 - **Mongoose** ODM for MongoDB operations
 - EJS templating engine
 - Passport.js authentication with Local Strategy